onabz/mlr-shop/README.md

     - The home page features a nav bar that contains the logo to the far left, a search bar to the center under which the nav links are located, a my account dropdown menu and a shopping bag link to the far right.
     - The home page features a background image with a hero text  and a shop now button.
+    - It also features an affirmation card just below the shop now button that displays random affirmation messages that fit with the ethos of the site.

 ![Home page](documentation/testing/5-home-page.png)